This page is unofficial. The information has

 From the bus station it's about 15 minutes flat

-signposted very well, so keep the river to your left.
-Then
+very well, so keep the river to your left.
+Then there's the ten

 The Spanish railway line from Madrid and Seville